fogfish/swarm/README.md

 The library guarantees following clauses `A before C` and `C after A` because both messages are produced to single channel `user`.
 It do not guarantee clauses `A before B`, `B before C` or `C after B` because multiple channels are used.

+The library does not provide any higher guarantee than underlying message broker.
+For example, using SQS would not guarantee any ordering while SQS FIFO makes sure that messages of same type is ordered.

 ### Octet Streams